dsilvavinicius/i3d/README.md

 [1] Institute for Pure and Applied Mathematics (IMPA), [2] Pontifical Catholic University of Rio de Janeiro (PUC-Rio)

-This is the official implementation of "High Order Derivative Learning for Graphics".
+This is the official implementation of "Differential Geometry for Neural Implicit Models".

 ## Get started: the Double Torus Toy Example